 By hovering the mouse over Lemizh text you can display its transcription, and hovering over an abbreviation or symbol (marked with a dotted underline) will display its meaning – unfortunately, not on smartphones.

 Seeing that the lexicon of Lemizh is much less developed than its grammar, I have decided to publish the language unfinished.
-Most word stems in the translation examples are replaced with the corresponding English words, to which Lemizh endings are attached.
-I am substituting proper vocab by and by.
+Many word stems in the translation examples are replaced with the corresponding English words, to which Lemizh endings are attached.
+I am currently substituting proper vocab.

 In lieu of a reference grammar